Richard Twining (tea merchant, born 1772)

 Richard Twining FRS (5 May 1772 – 14 October 1857) was a British tea merchant.
-He was the eldest son of Richard Twining (1749–1824), a director of the East India Company, and the head of Twinings the London tea merchants.
+He was the eldest son of Richard Twining (1749–1824), who was a director of the East India Company, and the director of the London tea-merchants Twinings.

 Life

 Richard Twining was born on 5 May 1772 at Devereux Court, Strand, London.
 He was educated at Norwich Grammar School by Samuel Parr.

-Twining joined his father's tea business in 1794, and worked for Twinings until five weeks before his death.
+Twining joined his father's tea-business in 1794, and worked for Twinings until five weeks before his death.
 He was elected a Fellow of the Royal Society on 5 June 1834.

-Twining married Elizabeth Mary Smythies, the daughter of the Rev. John Smythies, on 5 May 1802.
-He and his wife had nine children, including the social reformer Louisa Twining, and the botanical illustrator Elizabeth Twining.
+Twining married Elizabeth Mary Smythies, who was the daughter of The Rev. John Smythies, on 5 May 1802.
+They had nine children, including the social reformer Louisa Twining, and the botanical illustrator Elizabeth Twining.

 Richard Twining died on 14 October 1857.
 He is buried at Kensal Green Cemetery.